Temple or Marketplace?

 11 Now the word of the LORD came to Solomon, 12 “Concerning this house that you are building, if you will walk in my statutes and obey my rules and keep all my commandments and walk in them, then I will establish my word with you, which I spoke to David your father.
 13 And I will dwell among the children of Israel and will not forsake my people Israel.”

-Israel failed to fully observe God's commandments.
-And as Jeremiah had prophesied, the armies of Nebuchadnezzar, king of Babylon, came against Jerusalem and laid siege to it.
-The Babylonians breached the city and burned the temple that Solomon had built (2 Kings 25).
+However, Israel failed to walk in faithful obedience to God's commandments, which led to devastating consequences.
+As Jeremiah had prophesied, judgment fell: in 586 BC, the armies of Nebuchadnezzar, king of Babylon, marched against Jerusalem and laid siege to it.
+The Babylonians breached the city walls and burned the temple that Solomon had built to ashes (2 Kings 25).

 Mark 13:1–2 (ESV)